nobel-von-it/inirs/README.md

 ================

 This crate manager is a command-line utility that helps you create and manage Rust projects with specific dependencies.
-It uses the `clap` crate for command-line parsing and `serde` for data serialization.
+It uses the `clap` crate for command-line parsing.

 ## Usage